 ADCP Sensors with Wave measurements can be deployed over the side of the vessel/rig by a winch and davit arrangement or deployed using a guideline frame arrangement.

-These systems will measure both Wave Height, Period and Direction as well as Surface Current Speed and Direction.
+These systems will measure Wave Height, Period and Direction, and Surface Current Speed and Direction.

 Onboard Wave sensor – Horizontal radars

-Wave measurements can also be done by extracting the wave data from horizontal radars installed onboard the vessel, even by extracting data from a standard X-band ships’ radar.
-These systems will typically measure both Wave Height, Period and Direction and possibly also Surface Current Speed and Direction.
-Please contact us for details.
+Wave measurements can also be done by extracting the wave data from horizontal radars installed onboard the vessel, even by extracting data from a standard X-band ship radar.
+These systems will typically measure Wave Height, Period and Direction and possibly Surface Current Speed and Direction.